 - Removing dangerous trees to protect workers, while maintaining high value wildlife trees where possible.

-In addition to reducing forest fuel loads, secondary objectives of fuel thinning projects are to protect critical infrastructure and facilities in Whistler, restore open forest conditions and demonstrate the principles and practices of the FireSmart program.
+In addition to reducing forest fuel loads, secondary objectives are to protect critical infrastructure and facilities in Whistler, restore open forest conditions and demonstrate the principles and practices of the FireSmart program.

-The RMOW completed a study in 2012 to identify where landscape level fuel breaks should be created along forest service roads around Whistler.
-The focus is on reducing tree densities in tight second growth, rather than removing old growth trees although sometimes that is necessary.
-Thinning stands within 100 - 200 m of each side of the road reduces the fuel available to feed fire growth and creates safer, defensible areas for firefighting crews to work in.
+The RMOW completed a study in 2012 which was incorporated into the Community Wildfire Resiliency Plan to identify where landscape level fuel breaks should be created along forest service roads around Whistler.
+The focus is on reducing tree densities in unmanaged second growth, rather than removing old growth or deciduous trees.
+Thinning stands within 100 – 200 m of each side of the road reduces the fuel available to feed fire growth and creates safer, defensible areas for firefighting crews to work in.